This post may contain affiliate links. Please read our disclosure policy.

 Frying also creates a mess, splattering oil all over the kitchen – nobody needs that!

-Intuitively, you might think that to achieve tender, moist baked meatballs 350°F (177°C) is where you’d set your oven.
-But for this Italian herb baked meatballs that is entirely too low!
+Intuitively, you might think that to achieve tender, moist baked meatballs, 350°F (177°C) is where you’d set your oven.
+But for these Italian herb baked meatballs, that is entirely too low!

-The meatballs need to be baked at a high temperature of 475°F (246°C) will brown the outside and create the desired “crust” just like a fried meatball.
+The meatballs need to be baked at a high temperature of 475°F (246°C), which will brown the outside and create the desired “crust,” just like a fried meatball.
 The crust helps to seal in the moisture and keep the meatballs tender and delicate.

 It also makes them a bit sturdier if you’re adding them to a big pot of sauce.